archivy/archivy/README.md

 Features:

+- Very extensible plugin system for users' to write extensions of archivy
 - If you add bookmarks, their webpages contents' will be saved to ensure that you will **always** have access to it, following the idea of [digital preservation](https://jeffhuang.com/designed_to_last/).
 - Backend API for flexibility and user enhancements
 - Everything is a file!
 For ease of access and editing, all the content is stored in markdown files with yaml front matter.